murray501/AniList-Demo-First/README.md

 1. Select `Anime` or `Manga`.
 Data is fetched accordingly from Anilist.
 2. Select `Popularity` or `Trending`.
 Data is sorted accordingly.
-3. Click list item.
+3. Click item on the list.
 Detail is shown on the right side.
 4. Click `Description` button.
 Its description is shown below.
 5. Click `Character` button.
 Its characters are shown below.
-6. Click list item on character page.
+6. Click list item on character list.
 Its character description is shown on the right side.

+**Note: All fetched data are saved on local storage.
+Data can be obsolete.
+You need to clear `local storage` using dev tools in the browser.

 ## Implementation